giddydog/test/olcs-static-README.md

 Updated for the OLCS Private Beta.
 For a detailed change log, see the file named [CHANGELOG.md](./CHANGELOG.md).

 ### Known Issues
-There are no known issues with the Address Service.
+There are no known issues with the OLCS Static HTML.

 ### Contributors
 If you would like to send a bug report or contact us regarding any code-related queries please create an issue within the GitHub project.
 Valid reports and queries will receive responses within 60 days.